 - adequate, relevant and limited to what is necessary in relation to the purposes for which it is processed;

 - accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that is inaccurate, having regard to the purposes for which they are processed, is erased or rectified without delay;

 - kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data is processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes subject to implementation of the appropriate technical and organisational measures required by the Regulation in order to safeguard the rights and freedoms of the data subject;

 - processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

 The Regulation seeks to ensure that personal data is processed lawfully, fairly, and transparently, without adversely affecting the rights of the data subject.
 The Regulation states that processing of personal data shall be lawful if at least one of the following applies:

-4.1 The Company collects and processes the personal data set out in this Policy.
-This may include personal data received directly from data subjects (for example, contact details used when a data subject communicates with us) and data received from third parties (for example, Mailchimp)
+4.1 The Company collects and processes the personal data set out in Part 21 of this Policy.
+This may include personal data received directly from data subjects (for example, contact details used when a data subject communicates with us) and data received from third parties (for example, Mailchimp.)